 Cornell’s Student Accelerator

-The eLab student accelerator launches 12 businesses each year.
+The eLab student accelerator launches several businesses each year.

 Student teams apply for the fall semester and participate in programming focused on customer discovery, pitching, and business model development.
-Instructors use a pre-determined rubric to evaluate teams’ performance and business models during the winter break and invite 12 teams to participate in the spring cohort.
+The program welcomes a large number of student teams in the fall semester and then narrows the cohort in the spring based off a pre-determined rubric instructors use to evaluate teams’ performance and business models.

 Students graduate the program with the experience, skills, and connections to launch a successful company.